Arunachal Pradesh – Land of the Rising Sun

 The state capital of Arunachal Pradesh is known for its excavated ruins of the historical fort Ita Fort.
-It is estimated that it required 46300 man-days, 80 lakhs of bricks, 45 cubic meters of stone to build the forest.
+It is estimated that it required 46300 man-days, 80 lakhs of bricks, and 45 cubic meters of stone to build the forest.

 Established in 1978, it is situated in the Lower Subansiri district.
-The wildlife present here are elephant, leopard, deer, tiger, birds, and orchids
+The wildlife present here are elephants, leopard, deer, tigers, birds, and orchids

 Bhalukpong (Tipi Orchid Research Center)

 An orchidarium at Tipi (5km from Bhalukpong) is the Botanical paradise of the state.
 About 300 species can be seen in the flora-glass house.
 An orchid Sanctuary at Sessa (24kms. from Tipi on the way to Bomdila) spread over an area of 100sq.
-Over 2600 Orchids representing 80 species have cultivated in natural surroundings.
+Over 2600 Orchids representing 80 species have been cultivated in natural surroundings.
 Scenic beauty, high waterfalls, and the bank of river Kameng surrounded by evergreen forests are the photographer’s delight.
 The meandering Kameng river provides an excellent opportunity for white water rafting and has been the Angler’s paradise for a long.

 Jawaharlal Nehru State Museum

-Has a collection of musical instruments, religious articles, wood carvings, archaeological findings, textile, weapons, ornaments, handicraft (cane items).
+Has a collection of musical instruments, religious articles, wood carvings, archaeological findings, textile, weapons, ornaments, handicrafts (cane items).